Victory Day (9 May)

-Victory Day is a holiday that commemorates the Soviet victory over Nazi Germany in 1945.
-It was first inaugurated in the 15 republics of the Soviet Union, following the signing of the German Instrument of Surrender late in the evening on 8 May 1945 (9 May Moscow Time).
+Victory Day is a holiday that commemorates the victory of the Soviet Union over Nazi Germany in 1945.
+It was first inaugurated in the 15 republics of the Soviet Union following the signing of the German Instrument of Surrender late in the evening on 8 May 1945 (9 May Moscow Time).
 The Soviet government announced the victory early on 9 May after the signing ceremony in Berlin.
-Although the official inauguration occurred in 1945, the holiday became a non-labor day only in 1965, and only in certain Soviet republics.
+Although the official inauguration occurred in 1945, the holiday became a non-labor day only in 1965.

 In East Germany, 8 May was observed as Liberation Day from 1950 to 1966, and was celebrated again on the 40th anniversary in 1985.
 In 1967, a Soviet-style "Victory Day" was celebrated on 8 May.
-Since 2002, the German state of Mecklenburg-Vorpommern has observed a commemoration day known as the Day of Liberation from National Socialism, and the End of the Second World War.
+Since 2002, the German state of Mecklenburg-Vorpommern has observed a commemoration day known as the Day of Liberation from National Socialism, and the End of the World War II.

 The Russian Federation has officially recognized 9 May since its formation in 1991 and considers it a non-working holiday even if it falls on a weekend (in which case any following Monday will be a non-working holiday).
-The holiday was similarly celebrated there while the country was part of the Soviet Union.
+The holiday was similarly celebrated while the country was part of the Soviet Union.
 Most other countries in Europe observe Victory in Europe Day (often abbreviated to VE Day, or V-E Day) on 8 May, and Europe Day on 9 May as national remembrance or victory days.